postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 warning: false
 ---

-Postman Monitoring offers a number of configuration options when creating a monitor, allowing you to seamlessly integrate it into your team's API development workflow.
+Postman Monitoring offers a number of configuration options when creating a collection-based monitor, allowing you to seamlessly integrate it into your team's API development workflow.

 ## Contents